adnanbaysal/st-backend/README.md

 ```commandline
 ./manage.py spectacular --color --file schema.yml
 ```

+This command automatically runs in the docker-compose when starting the api service.

 ### Try the API ###
 The API is deployed to an AWS EC2 server.
 To try it out with swagger, go to